exakat/exakat/docs/Rules.rst

    class x {
        function foo() {
            // assign to non local variable is OK.
-           // Here, to a property, though it may be better in a __construct or as default values
+           // Here, to a property, though it may be better in a '__construct or as default values
            $this->s = array(1,2,3,4,5,6,7,8,9,10,11);

            // This is wasting resources, as it is done each time.